fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 #### Create a Python virtual environment

 The project depends on specific versions of Keras and TensorFlow.
-The safest way to install the correct versions, without affect other projects you have on your computer, is to create a Python virtual environment specifically for this project.
+The safest way to install the correct versions, without affecting other projects you have on your computer, is to create a Python virtual environment specifically for this project.

 The official guide to Python virtual environment is [here](https://docs.python.org/3/tutorial/venv.html).